SatelliteQE/robottelo/docs/features/commands.rst

 it is easy to add new commands to framework by creating new functions or click commands and referring on `manage.yml` file.

-Existing commands are located at
-:doc:`commands package </api/robottelo.commands>`.
 There are commands to open an interactive shell, interact with UI browser, API and other utilities.

 requisites
 ----------